TheChouzanOne/ExtendingAlga/Blog/bfs.md

 ```
 There is no conflict between both AdjacencyMap modules.
 One thing to notice is that `.Internal` contains the type `AM`, which needs to be used to convert a `Map a (Set a)` back into an `AdjacencyMap a`.
 The other one exports useful functions that will be explained later.

 `Map` and `Set` are imported as qualified so that no conflict exists.
+I used `Strict` for `Map` as that's how its done in the library, but I really do not know why.
+After a quick search, it seems that `Strict` makes `Int` maps more efficient, so I guess that's good.

 ## How should BFS function look like?